cargo-bins/release-rust/README.md

 - `{target}`: The target being built for.

-- `{crate_name}`: The name of the crate being built.
+- `{crate}`: The name of the crate being built.
 If all crates are being built, this will be the name of the first binary crate in lexicographic order.
 If the `crates` input is given, this will be the name of the first crate in the resolved list.